 How To Apply

-- After submitting application, please send your 1-2 page(s) resume and your current high school / undergraduate transcript to email@example.com
+- Only accepted applicants will receive an email message with an acceptance notification and a request to submit a 1-2 page(s) resume and your current high school / undergraduate transcript to HUresearchprogram678@georgetown.edu and email@example.com.

 Information related to scientists and their research areas can be found here.